Moston, Manchester: Sport

-The Fitness First chain have a gym located on Victoria Avenue East with a cardio theatre, spinning room and other exercise facilities.

 Public services

 Policing in Moston is provided by Greater Manchester Police.
 A part-time station is located in Harpurhey on Moston Lane, under the command of North Manchester (A) Division.

 New Moston Library is located on Nuthurst Road in New Moston, and aside from stocking books there are a vast number of other services and activities organised there.
-A T'ai chi club, the Moston Midwifery Group children's groups, Parent and Carer Information point, Health Information point and T'ai chi club use the site as a base.
+The site hosts a tai chi club and the Moston Midwifery Group children's groups, with the library also acting as a Parent and Carer Information point and a Health Information point.

 Waste management is co-ordinated by the local authority via the North Manchester Household Waste and Recycling Centre.